WALANT - Wide Awake Surgery

 What about WALANT surgery attracted Dr Koch?

-The Canadian, Don Lalonde, visited South Africa in February 2019.
+The Canadian, Dr. Donald H. Lalonde, visited South Africa in February 2019.
 He was a guest of SASSH.
 Dr Lalonde’s absolute passion and excellent results convinced me to start with WALANT.
 I proceeded to start with it, as early as March 2019.
 My whole outlook on hand surgery has changed!

 The patients are part of the operation.
 Therefore they see, for example, during a trigger finger release.
 Immediately, that the finger is no longer stuck, after the pully has been cut.